Allan Sherman: Television writer and producer

 Sherman devised a game show with comedy writer Howard Merrill, which he intended to call I Know a Secret.
 Television producer Mark Goodson adapted Sherman's idea into I've Got a Secret, which ran on CBS from 1952 to 1967.
-Rather than pay him for the concept, Mark Goodson-Bill Todman Productions made Sherman the show's producer; Merrill was paid a royalty and withdrew from the project.
+Rather than pay him for the concept, Mark Goodson-Bill Todman Productions made Sherman the show's producer; Merrill was paid a royalty—reported in 1966 as $250 weekly—and withdrew from the project.
 "You couldn't help but be fond of Allan, as long as you didn't have to work with him," recalled Goodson-Todman executive Gil Fates.
 "Notice I said with him.
 He was always kind and understanding to those who worked for him."
 Sherman clashed with anyone who disagreed with his ideas or tried to restrain his creativity.
 As producer of I've Got a Secret, which was broadcast live, he showed a fondness for large-scale stunts that teetered on the brink of disaster.
 He once released 100 rabbits onstage as an Easter surprise for the Madison Square Boys Club, whose members were seated in the studio.
 The boys were invited to come up onstage to collect their prize.
 Although the resultant melee made a good story, it did not necessarily make for good television.
 Fates saw that host Garry Moore, "who was out on stage trying to protect the bunnies as best he could, realized that the spot was beyond salvage.
 Most of the kids gave back the rabbits".

 In his autobiography A Gift of Laughter, Sherman writes that he was fired from I've Got a Secret in 1958, the night when guest star Tony Curtis demonstrated childhood street games.
 First, Curtis had never heard of the games that Sherman wanted to stage, resulting in awkward reenactments.
 Then, according to Sherman, Henry Morgan was left short of scripted material by seven minutes, and Morgan filled the time by berating Sherman on air.
 However, the episode in question does not run short.
 Morgan ends it abruptly and says that they have run out of time.
 "The spot was not only a fiasco but also a catastrophe," recalled Fates.
 "That show was Goodson's last straw and Allan's last I've Got a Secret.
 Within hours, the reaction from the network and the sponsors was in, and Allan was out."
 Sherman was replaced by associate producer Chester Feldman.

 Sherman also produced a short-lived 1954 game show What's Going On?, which was technologically ambitious, with studio guests interacting with multiple live cameras in remote locations.
 In 1961, he produced a daytime game show for Al Singer Productions called Your Surprise Package, which aired on CBS with host George Fenneman.